staab/janet-schema/README.md

-# janet-cache
+# janet-schema

-A caching library for Janet
+A schema library for Janet

+# Disclaimer

+This is pre-alpha software.
+Please open an issue if you'd like to use it in a project.